-One of the measures that the government is taking under this scheme is to make it mandatory for all mobile phones in the market to be able to type text in English, Hindi and another regional language, as well as support readability for texts in all the 22 languages that are recognized officially in the country.
-All phone manufacturers have been given until the 1st of February, 2018 to incorporate this change into their phone technologies.
+One of the measures that the government is taking under this scheme is to make it mandatory for all mobile phones in the market to be able to type text in English, Hindi and another regional language, as well as support readability for texts in all the 22 languages that are recognised officially in the country.
+All phone manufacturers have been given until the 1st of February 2018, to incorporate this change into their phone technologies.

 This is a mandate released by the Ministry of Electronics and Information Technology (MEITY) as a way to be able to reach out to people in disaster-stricken areas with alerts, warnings or other information because these areas might be experiencing zero internet connectivity.
 This will also allow them to share updates about education, health, and welfare with many more people.
 GPS and panic buttons are now to be added to the phones according to the same directive.

-Even though the deadline for this mandate has been shifted twice, it is becoming increasingly apparent that the government is utilizing the rise in popularity of phone technology for meeting its own purpose.
+Even though the deadline for this mandate has been shifted twice, it is becoming increasingly apparent that the government is utilising the rise in popularity of phone technology for meeting its own purpose.
 Already the government has made Hindi a mandatory language to be incorporated in all banks for their core activities.
-With the rise of digital currency, this naturally means a step forward for net-banking in Hindi.
+With the rise of digital currency, this naturally means a step forward for net banking in Hindi.

 85% of the country speaks one of 12 languages out of the 22 national languages that have been listed.
-Targeting just the English or Hindi speaking audience will limit how vastly a company can grow.
-This limitation can easily be overcome by localizing their apps, advertisements, user-interface or websites for the readability of the local users.
-The process of localization is now simpler than ever, with the availability of various language service providers such as Translate By Humans, who help growing businesses with translations.
+Therefore, targeting just the English or Hindi speaking audience will limit how vastly a company can grow.
+This limitation can easily be overcome by localising their apps, advertisements, user-interface or websites for the readability of the local users.
+The process of localisation is now simpler than ever, with the availability of various language service providers such as Translate By Humans, who help growing businesses with translations.